-The draft Delegated Act of the Taxonomy Regulation published today (20 November 2020) raises concerns that some of the thresholds deviate from scientific evidence as a result of political and industry pressure.
+The draft Delegated Act of the Taxonomy Regulation published today raises concerns that some of the EU green finance rules deviate from scientific evidence as a result of political and industry pressure.

-The Commission must ensure that the economic activities that make the list, together with their respective thresholds, continue to be governed independently on the basis of scientific evidence and are not influenced by political considerations to preserve the value and credibility of the taxonomy.
+The Commission must ensure that the EU green finance activities that make the list, together with their respective thresholds, continue to be governed independently on the basis of scientific evidence and are not influenced by political considerations to preserve the value and credibility of the taxonomy.

 The European Commission published the Delegated Act on climate change mitigation and adaptation under the Taxonomy Regulation.
 This will now go through a four-week public consultation before adoption by the European Parliament and Council of the EU.